-In social engineering, an attacker exploits the “human factor” as the supposed weakest link in the information security chain in order to accomplish his criminal intent.
-Verizons 2021 Data Breach Investigations Report lists social engineering as #1 pattern in data breaches and ENISA names it “the most prevalent attack technique”.
+In Social Engineering, an attacker exploits the “human factor” as the supposed weakest link in the Information Security chain in order to accomplish his criminal intent .
+Verizon’s 2021 Data Breach Investigations Report (DBIR) lists Social Engineering as #1 pattern in data breaches and ENISA names it “the most prevalent attack technique” .

-The following types of social engineering pose an immense risk to today’s organisations:
+The following types of Social Engineering pose an immense risk to today’s organizations.

-With tailgating attackers follow an authorised person into a restricted area or system.
-Criminals, for example, dress as employees, carry heavy boxes, and convince a victim entering at the same time to open the door using the victim’s RFID batch.
+With tailgating, attackers follow an authorized person into a restricted area or system.
+Criminals, for example, dress as employees, carry heavy boxes, and convince a victim entering at the same time to open the door using the victim’s RFID batch .

-With pretexting a false justification for a specific course of action is placed by the attacker to gain trust and alter the behavior of the victim.
-For example, an attacker may claim to work for IT-support and requests passwords for maintenance purposes.
-This technique is often used in combination with other social engineering actions.
-Verizon states that in several data breaches of 2021 pretexting resulted in “the initiation of a Fraudulent transaction, causing money to go where it was not supposed to”.
+With pretexting, a false justification for a specific course of action is placed by the attacker to gain trust and alter the behavior of the victim.
+For example, an attacker may claim to work for IT-support and request passwords for maintenance purposes .
+This technique is often used in combination with other Social Engineering actions.
+Verizon states that in several data breaches of 2021 pretexting resulted in “the initiation of a Fraudulent transaction, causing money to go where it was not supposed to” .